Adambean/gitlab-ce-ldap-sync/README.md

 Default: *false*

-#### wincompatibilitymode *(bool|null)*
+#### winCompatibilityMode *(bool|null)*

-In some windows AD instances, when user_dn is empy (for example when the whole AD is searched for users), LDAP queries fail with the message ldap_search(): Search: Operations error.
+In some Active Directory instances when "user_dn" is empty (for example when the whole AD is searched for users), LDAP queries fail with the message "ldap_search(): Search: Operations error.".
 This is further described in https://stackoverflow.com/questions/17742751/ldap-operations-error.
-The fix described there is applied when wincompatibilitymode is set to true.
-Since this has only been tested on one instance, it is recommended to leave this option at false and only activate it if you experience the error described above.
+The fix described there is applied when **winCompatibilityMode** is set to *true*.
+Since this has only been tested on one instance, it is recommended to leave this option at *false* and only activate it if you experience the error described above.

 Default: *false*